So, it’s time to buy , sheets, towels and other linens for your vacation rental or Airbnb property.

 5. Separates are best.

-The long and short of it for this important trick is to purchase your flat sheets, fitted sheets and pillowcases as separates—not as a set.
+The long and short of it for this important trick is to purchase your flat , , , , and as separates-not as a complete .
 This makes replacements simple and more affordable.

 6. Find a linen vendor with a solid, long-standing reputation.